goschtl/zope/bluebream/website/docs/v1.0/dev/decisions.rst

 - BlueBream 1.0 should provide an upgrade path from Zope 3.4 KGS.

 - Any "shell command" required to be repeated after project creation should not be automated by the project template.

 - Running ``bootstrap.py`` and ``buildout`` in the project should not be done during project template creation for the previous reason.
   Another supporting reason is the easiness of adding sources to version control systems.

-- additional packages contained in namespaces such as "zc", "z3c", or others will be added in the near future, but won't be part of the 1.0 release.
+- additional packages contained in namespaces such as "zc", "z3c", or others will be added in the future, but won't be part of the 1.0 release.

 .. raw:: html